roblaing/erlang-webapp-howto/unit2/README.md

 <a href="https://erlang.org/doc/reference_manual/typespec.html">Types and Function Specifications</a> chapter of the official
 documentation.

+The `-spec ...` and `%% @doc ...` lines are used by Erlang's automated documentated generation system Running `rebar3 edoc` will create a new subdirectory `apps/unit2/doc/` with an `index.html` file which you can simply load with Ctrl-O. The home page is made from an optional `apps/unit2/doc/overview.edoc` file explained in the
+<a href="http://erlang.org/doc/apps/edoc/chapter.html">EDoc</a> documentation.
+For some reason, rebar3 does not include the doc/ subdirectory
+and its contents in its `_build` tree, so you need to remember to copy that yourself if you intend writing software useable by other people.

 <h3>Modules</h3>

 The template/2 function is the first of many auxiliary functions common to the `foo_handler.erl` files that will grow as my